Tom467/LabDA/README.md

 This generates a preview of the data and the user has to choose a basis (MLKT or FL).
 If the user is unsure, most conventional data can be analysed using MLKT.

-The user then assigns base dimensions for each quantity and the GUI automatically finds all the dimensionless Pi groups.
+The GUI automatically finds all the dimensionless Pi groups.
 The Pi groups are plotted against each other and plots are also produced for the reciprocals of the Pi groups plotted against each other.

 Each plot can then be viewed and saved as needed.